 Classic dude ranch amenities that guests can look forward to include a refreshing swimming pool, tennis courts, and barbeques under the stars.
 Add to that more modern additions, like a spa, fitness center, and a movie theater, and what you’ve got is the perfect getaway in the perfect setting.

 Oasis at Wild Horse Ranch

 The Oasis at Wild Horse Ranch now hosts weddings, corporate gatherings, family reunions, and any other large group at its beautiful facility all year long.
 On one sprawling patio, shaded by a massive mesquite tree, they’ve been known to fit 400 guests for a seated dinner.
-Here, you can celebrate any occasion in the same rollicking cheer as John Wayne, Jimmy Stewart, Gary Cooper, Paul Newman, and many more.
+Here, you can celebrate any occasion in the same rollicking cheer as John Wayne, James Stewart, Gary Cooper, Paul Newman, and many more.
 Sidle up to the bar and take a look around you.
 On one wall is a stone fireplace complete with mantle that speaks to the history of this setting.
 This thick slab of lumber holds old photographs and other memorabilia that recall the exciting past that is still very much alive at Wild Horse Ranch.